tobiasraabe/tobiasraabe.github.io/content/pages/projects.md

-This project deals with the identification of software patents and combines multiple approaches from simple algorithms (see [@Bessen2007]) to novel machine learning models to achieve this goal.
+This project deals with the identification of software patents and combines multiple approaches from simple algorithms (see [@Bessen2007]) to novel machine learning models to achieve its goal.

 The origin of this project was a Bachelor's thesis, but now the main purpose is to be a playground for machine learning techniques and deep learning with